-Seminar Instructor: Arthur Markman, PhD
+Seminar Instructor: Art Markman, PhD

-The course focuses on six areas of thinking that provide easy-to-learn strategies rooted in Cognitive Science that will help people to be more productive, efficient, creative, motivated, and satisfied in their working lives, and beyond.
+The course focuses on six areas of thinking that provide easy-to-learn strategies rooted in cognitive science that will help people to be more productive, efficient, creative, motivated, and satisfied in their working lives, and beyond.

 The course highlights six facets of human thought that are simultaneously hidden and obvious.
 Most of us are unaware that these factors control the way that we think, and yet, when we are told about them, we recognize situations where they have affected our thinking.
 By making these characteristics explicit, we give people more insight into the strengths and weaknesses of their own thinking.
 We then provide specific techniques based on these insights that they can use to be more effective in the workplace and beyond.

 These techniques are presented in a fast-paced, interactive format, that combines presented material with situational team-based learning modules, designed to transition the concepts into the students everyday thinking.
-The six strategies are:

 - The Role of 3: Our thought and memory capacity is organized around 3 items at a time.
 How we can use this to our advantage

 - Autopilot and Creativity: How the mind tries NOT to think as much as possible, and how we can turn this knowledge to our advantage.

 - Making Connections: Our best thinking comes from understanding causes, but we often fail to do this.
 How can we turn this knowledge into more powerful thinking?

 - Using Analogy and Similarity: The mind is constantly re-using old ideas in new situations.
 How can we train ourselves to use this natural skill to be more creative?